BLavery/SAMD21-M0-Mini/README.md

 While we are on a roll recompiling, can we after all the misgivings above get a "proper" circuitpython bootloader?

 Go back to the ubunti VM.
+And research those bootloader references up above.

 ```
 git clone https://github.com/adafruit/uf2-samdx1